Pilot 2nd Lt. John E. Langen, O-750624 (MIA / KIA) CA

 Mission History

-On January 17, 1944 took off from Stirling Airfield pilot 2nd Lt.
+On January 17, 1944 took off from Stirling Airfield piloted by 2nd Lt.
 John E. Langen on a bomber escort mission over Rabaul.
-His plane was reported at 1:30pm: "Plane last seen going down in flames over Blanche Bay, New Britain; however, the information recieved is not resonably conclusive evidence of death since two pilots missing under somewhat similar circumstances have already returned.”
+At 1:30pm reported as: "Plane last seen going down in flames over Blanche Bay, New Britain; however, the information recieved is not resonably conclusive evidence of death since two pilots missing under somewhat similar circumstances have already returned.”
+When this aircraft failed to return officially listed as Missing In Action (MIA).

 Memorials